0xSero/partisia-docs/docs/node-operations/run-a-deposit-or-withdrawal-oracle-node.md

 3 new nodes will be selected to form the oracle.
 The tokens associated with a specific oracle will get pending status when a node leaves an oracle.
 However, the leaver can be chosen for the new oracle if they have enough tokens.
 For that reason it is advised to first disassociate unused tokens from the large oracle contract before attempting to leave an oracle.
-Currently, there are deposit and withdrawal oracles for ETH, BNB, USDC and Matic.
+Currently, there are deposit and withdrawal oracles for ETH, BNB, USDC and Matic ([List of oracle contracts](../pbc-fundamentals/byoc/bridging-byoc-by-sending-transactions.md#bridging-test-eth)).

 ### How to find out which price oracle your node serves